 At CLC MAT, we recognise that all pupils have the right to be involved in making decisions and to exercise choice.
-In most lessons, all pupils are involved in monitoring and reviewing their progress through the use of individual targets and success criteria.
-We will fully involve all pupils by encouraging them to:-
+In most lessons, all pupils are involved in monitoring and reviewing their progress using individual targets and success criteria.
+We will fully involve all pupils by encouraging them to;